ZoltanLajosKis/htmldissect/README.md

 ### Token

-The `Token` objects represent tokens as returned by the above Parser methods.
+The `Token` objects represent tokens as returned by the above Parser methods, including an explicit end token at the end.

 - **`isOpen(tag, match)`**: Returns true if the token is an open token that matches the optional `tag` and `match` parameters, where `match` is an object